WebexCC-SA/AUS_LTRCCT-2000/docs/main/AI_Lab_Aut_Mission2.md

 ### Task 4.
 Deliver data from Webex Connect to AI studio for the response to the customer.

 1. <span style="color: red;">[Read Only]</span> Once the HTTP request is completed a new object will be created on the third pary application.
-You can see all object by using the this link [https://68f59beb6b852b1d6f1486a2.mockapi.io/orderDatabase](https://68f59beb6b852b1d6f1486a2.mockapi.io/orderDatabase){:target="_blank"}.
+You can see all created objects here [Mockapi Database](https://mockapi.io/projects/68f59beb6b852b1d6f1486a3){:target="_blank"}.
 Below you can see the screenshot with all order informations.
 Currently there are only a few, but by the time of this lab there could be more.
       <details>![Profiles](../graphics/Lab1_AI_Agent/2.64_148.png)</details>
 Each order/object will contain all the information that we sent from AI Studio but one - id.
 This key is created automatically once we create the object.
 The goal of this Task is to send the value of the **id** back to the AI Agent so AI Agent can provide it to the customer while they are still in live contact, like you can see on the picture below.<br>
       <details>![Profiles](../graphics/Lab1_AI_Agent/2.31_148.png)</details>